God notified Moses that he had been selected to lead the Israelites out of Egypt by speaking to him through a burning bush that did not extinguish.

 After gaining their freedom, the Israelite’s journey from their homes to the Red Sea was perilous.
 God’s circuitous route to the designated crossing point gave the Egyptian army time to catch up with them and threaten their newfound freedom.

-Moses must have been perplexed at times by the range of difficulties he faced, but the dramatic nature of his initial conscription gave him the courage to press on until his mission was completed.
+Moses must have been perplexed at times by the range of difficulties he faced, but the dramatic nature of his initial conscription gave him the courage to press on until he completed his mission.

 Our Calling

-Occasionally, God’s guidance for some of us is unusually obvious.
-He may not speak to us through burning bushes, but his message is clear and unmistakably divine.
+Occasionally, God’s guidance for some of us is remarkably obvious.
+He may not speak to us through burning bushes, but his message is unmistakably clear.

 The dramatic nature of God’s calling could mean we are about to encounter some challenging situations.
-He wants us to be able to look back and remember that we did not wander into them by mistake.
+If we do, he wants us to be able to look back and remember that we did not arrive there by mistake.

 Instead, he wants us to know with absolute certainty that we are where he wants us to be, doing what he wants us to do, so we will have the courage to persevere through our afflictions.

-But if our divine destiny initially includes failure, we can be confident God will help us endure the resulting distress as we walk in harmony with him and ultimately produce goodness from it.
+If our divine destiny initially includes hardship, we can be confident that God will help us endure the resulting distress as we walk in harmony with him.